reeddunkle/tf2-random-disguise/README.md

 ## Notes

-This was more of a exercise than a practical tool.
+This is more of an exercise than a practical tool.
 I don't run it because the majority of the time it's needlessly consuming resources.
 This would be much more powerful if, rather than running this script on an infinite loop, I could generate the `randClass.cfg` contents upon demand.

 This would also allow me to have a history of the previous classes generated, and I could ensure each time I use the cfg script that I'm disguising as a new class.